Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift

-The experimental results, summarized in Tables \ref{tab:results_updated} and \ref{tab:dcrnn_results}, highlight the robust capability of our Reversible Residual Normalization (RRN) framework in mitigating spatio-temporal distribution shifts.
+The experimental results, summarized in Table~\ref{tab:results_updated} and Table~\ref{tab:dcrnn_results}, demonstrate the effectiveness of our Reversible Residual Normalization (RRN) framework in mitigating spatio-temporal distribution shifts.

-\textbf{Performance Gains Across Backbones.}\quad As shown in Table \ref{tab:results_updated}, RRN consistently enhances forecasting accuracy across all five backbone models and three datasets.
-The improvements are most significant on the SDWPF dataset, which features high volatility due to meteorological changes; for instance, GWavenet's MAE decreases by approximately 7.7\% and 5.4\% for the 3-step and 6-step horizons, respectively.
-These universal gains across diffusion-based, attention-based, and automated-search architectures demonstrate RRN's effectiveness as a model-agnostic plugin for stabilizing latent representations.
+\textbf{Performance Gains Across Backbones.}\quad As shown in Table~\ref{tab:results_updated}, RRN consistently enhances forecasting accuracy across all five backbone models and three datasets.
+The improvements are notable on the SDWPF dataset, which features high volatility due to meteorological changes; for instance, GWavenet's MAE decreases by approximately 7.7\% and 5.4\% for the 3-step and 6-step horizons, respectively.
+These consistent improvements across diffusion-based, attention-based, and automated-search architectures demonstrate RRN's utility as a model-agnostic plugin for stabilizing latent representations.

-\textbf{Comparison with Normalization Strategies.}\quad We evaluate RRN against state-of-the-art normalization methods using DCRNN in Table \ref{tab:dcrnn_results}.
+\textbf{Comparison with Normalization Strategies.}\quad We evaluate RRN against various normalization methods using DCRNN in Table~\ref{tab:dcrnn_results}.
 First, RRN outperforms other invertible approaches (RevIN, Dish-TS, SAN) by integrating graph-aware operations, whereas these baselines typically treat nodes as independent time series.
 Second, the non-invertible method \textbf{ST-Norm} shows competitive performance, occasionally matching RRN on the SDWPF dataset.
 ST-Norm's success in filtering high-frequency noise highlights the value of spatio-temporal decoupling, suggesting a promising direction for integrating multi-frequency decomposition into our invertible framework in future work.